Zwambro/iw4madmin-plugin-globanlist/README.md

 ## Installation
 1. Copy Plugin in IW4MAdmin/plugins directory
-3. Contact me on discord `Zwambro#8854` to create an token for your clan (You can't use this plugin without Token).
+2. Contact me on discord `Zwambro#8854` to create an token for your clan (You can't use this plugin without Token).
+3. Create a discord webhook.
-4. Open plugin and past the token I sent you in `zwambroapi: ""`.
+5. Open plugin and past the token I sent you in `zwambroapi: ""`, and discord webhook url in `webhook: ""`.

 ### Special thanks and acknowledgements
 - DANGER clan for testing.